 Sadly “You should be grateful I even got out here in the first place” is often their attitude.

 No more calling random tradies from Google.
-You will get immediate access to your property managers contractors – trusted tradespeople they have worked with over the long term, fast tracking necessary repairs and often passing on discounts.
+You will get immediate access to your property managers contractors – trusted tradespeople they have worked with over the long term, fast-tracking necessary repairs and often passing on discounts.

 Got a leaky roof? we’ve got a great roof plumber.
 Need a reliable and affordable gardener? got one of those too.

-5. Financial Statements
+5. Financial statements & reporting

-6. Keep an “arms length” between you and your tenant
+6. Keep an “arm’s length” between you and your tenant

 Extending an extra week or so grace period for rent here and there starts out relatively harmless.
 And if that were the extent of it – no harm done.
 Except that over time the “week or so” grace period creeps into 15 days and then 30 and so on.
-That cycle is not easy to break once it has begun.
+That cycle is not easy to break once begun.

 7. Access to the Property Manager’s established Professional relationships